In this article

 For subtitles in your language, turn on YouTube captions.
 Select the settings icon at the bottom of the video player, then select "Subtitles/CC" and choose your language.

 Optimization score is an estimate of how well your Google Ads account is set to perform.
-Optimization score runs from 0% to 100%, with 100% meaning that your account can perform at its full potential.
+Scores run from 0-100%, with 100% meaning that your account can perform at its full potential.

 Optimization score and available recommendations can change based on many factors, ranging from your settings to trends in the ads ecosystem.
 You may see a different score and a new set of recommendations when these changes happen.